tortonight/Pterodactyl-eggs-repo/game_eggs/gta/redm/README.md

 RedM is a modification for Grand Theft Auto V enabling you to play multiplayer on customized dedicated servers.
 # Notice

+You could try to add `+set sv_enforceGameBuild 1436` to the end of `+set gamename rdr3` when starting up your server.

 Currently the script can get versions from the builds site.

 The `FIVEM_VERSION` variable.